ingo/ingo.github.io/_recipes/chicken_biryani.md

 category: Entrees
 description: Fragrant, long grain basmati rice is layered with tender chunks of chicken, golden raisins, caramelized onions, and whole spices for an elegant one-pot meal.
-  Though all biryanis build on a similar principle, specifics vary widely across India according to regional and family traditions.
-This version includes spinach and fresh mint for a bright pop of color and flavor.
-Best served family-style right from the pot.
 favorite: "\u2713"
 image: chicken_biryani.jpg
 original_title: Biryani